Chasing shadows with Gottesman-Kitaev-Preskill codes: Chasing shadows

 We consider the following two scenarios.
 In the first, we simply sample a point $\bs{x}_{i, k}$ according to the distribution $p_{\sigma}\lr{\bs{x}, L_k}$ for each randomly chosen lattice $L_k$.
 In this case a second moment bound is obtained as follows.

-\begin{lem} [Second moment: random lattice sampling] Let $\tilde{G}$ be an estimator as in Lemma~\ref{lem:rdn_lat_points} for an observable on a $n$-mode continuous variable quantum system and assume that the corresponding observable $G$ is such that
+\begin{lem}[Second moment: random lattice sampling] Let $\tilde{G}$ be an estimator as in Lemma~\ref{lem:rdn_lat_points} for an observable on a $n$-mode continuous variable quantum system, symplectic lattice $L=L^{\perp}\subset\R^{2n}$ and $d\in \mathbb{N}$ a natural number.
+Assume that the observable $G$ is such that

 is finite.
 It holds that